Marlborough Town Council

 First floor - coffee bar area (with a serving counter through to kitchen)

-Lower floor - meeting/music room with TV.
+Lower floor - meeting/classroom with large screen TV.
 Includes basic tea & coffee making facilities

 Lower floor - changing rooms with accessible shower and toilet